Pieing: Baseball

-In Major League Baseball, Pittsburgh Pirates pitcher A. J. Burnett (formerly of the New York Yankees and Philadelphia Phillies) pies teammates who drive in or score the winning run in a walk-off win (a game won on a hit by the last batter).
+In Major League Baseball, pitcher A. J. Burnett had a reputation for pieing teammates who drove in or scored the winning run in a walk-off win (a game won on a hit by the last batter).

-Burnett's "pies" are filled with either shaving cream or whipped cream.
-Burnett has pied Alex Rodriguez, Johnny Damon, Melky Cabrera, Jorge Posada, Hideki Matsui, Nick Swisher (twice), Robinson Canó (twice), Francisco Cervelli, Juan Miranda, Mark Teixeira, Jerry Hairston Jr., Marcus Thames, Brett Gardner, Alex Presley, and most recently, Josh Harrison and Russell Martin.
-Burnett usually pies the player while he is being interviewed on the field by a TV reporter.
+Burnett's "pies" were filled with either shaving cream or whipped cream.
+Burnett pied Alex Rodriguez, Johnny Damon, Melky Cabrera, Jorge Posada, Hideki Matsui, Nick Swisher (twice), Robinson Canó (twice), Francisco Cervelli, Juan Miranda, Mark Teixeira, Jerry Hairston Jr., Marcus Thames, Brett Gardner, Alex Presley, Josh Harrison and Russell Martin.
+Burnett usually pied the player while he was being interviewed on the field by a TV reporter.

 Other players have become well-known and celebrated for their pieing.
 During his tenure as a member of the Philadelphia Phillies, utility infielder Tomás Pérez would commonly pie teammates during post-game interviews.

 The pieing tradition in baseball has extended beyond game-winning hits to any outstanding performance.
 Rookie Stephen Strasburg was pied by teammate John Lannan after his historic debut when he struck out 14 Pittsburgh batters.
 Matt Garza of the Tampa Bay Rays was pied by Evan Longoria after Garza pitched the first no-hitter in Rays history July 26, 2010.
 Most recently, Baltimore Orioles rookie Manny Machado was pied by teammates Robert Andino and Adam Jones after hitting two home runs (the youngest Oriole ever to do so) in only his second major league game.

 On July 26, 2010, the Florida Marlins left fielder Chris Coghlan injured himself while pieing teammate Wes Helms after Helms's single won the game in the bottom of the 11th inning.
 In response, manager Edwin Rodríguez said that there will be no more such celebratory antics.

-J. P. Arencibia was pied in the face after hitting two home runs in his MLB debut against the Rays.

-Football
+American football

-In the National Football League, the Indianapolis Colts' mascot Blue is known for pranking opposing fans and mascots and unsuspecting people with pies to the face.
+In the National Football League, the Indianapolis Colts' mascot Blue is known for pranking opposing fans, mascots, and unsuspecting people with pies to the face.
 Blue has also pied the Colts' cheerleaders numerous times.
-When the Colts revealed their schedule for the 2022 NFL season on Instagram, Blue pied team employees dressed in t-shirts of each opposing team that the Colts were set to face in 2022.
+When the Colts revealed their schedule for the 2022 NFL season on Instagram, Blue pied team employees wearing t-shirts of the opposing teams that the Colts were set to face.